Twisted differential operators and $q$-crystals: -calculus

+\begin{proof} The first assertion follows from lemma \ref{sigman} since $\sigma$ is an automorphism of $A$ and the other ones are then obtained by induction on $n$ (and $m$). \end{proof}

-There exists a more formal approach to $q$-differential operators that we explain now (see section 5 of \cite{GrosLeStumQuiros19}) for the analogous situation when there is no topology).
-First of all, we may consider for each $n \in \mathbb N$ the \emph{$q$-Taylor map (of level zero) and order $n$} defined as the composite
+As we announced, there exists a more general (and more formal) approach to $q$-differential operators that we explain now (see section 5 of \cite{GrosLeStumQuiros19} for the analogous situation when there is no topology).